subuch/MailProviders/README.md

 Architecture design based on the following:
- Singleton
- Factory Pattern
+ Singleton and Factory Pattern

- Config to modified:
+ List of task before running the app:

+ 1. Create an account in SendGrid and note it down the UserId and Password
+ 2. Create an account in Mailgun and note it down the Key
+ 3. Ensure the recipients are addded in the MailGun account under the Authorized recipients section
- Open the appsetting.json and modify the following with the own API Keys provided by Mailgun and SendGrid
+ 4. Open the appsetting.json(within the codebase) and modify the following with settings  provided by Mailgun and SendGrid

   "MailGunEmailSettings": {
     "ApiKey": "api:key-xxxx",